jesshohohoho/learnyloopy/UserGuide.md

 ![Figure12](UserGuide_Fig/Fig12.png)

-- Click the flashcard or press the *space* keyboard to flip the flashcards to get the answers.
+- Click the flashcard or press the `Spacebar` on your keyboard to flip the flashcards to get the answers.

 ![Figure13](UserGuide_Fig/Fig13.png)

-- Click your feedback of the flashcard according to your understanding (Again/Hard/Good/Easy), or press the *(1,2,3,4)* keyboard buttons.
-The flashcard will be rearranged according to your understanding when you revise via flashcard again.
+- Rate your understanding `(Again / Hard / Good / Easy)` by clicking a button or using the number keys `(1–4)`.
+The flashcards will be reordered based on your ratings for the next review.
-- Click the close button or press *Esc* to redirect to *Smart Learning* Page.
+- Click the `Close` button or press `Esc` to redirect to [Smart Learning](#smart-learning) Page.

 <a id="pomodoro-timer"></a>
 ### ***🍅 Pomodoro Timer***

-Suppose if you want to trace your study time, pomogoro timer will be your choice!
+Suppose if you want to trace your study time, pomodoro timer will be your choice!
 It serves to record your study time, and remind you to take a rest.
-Click the button as shown below to be directed to the *Pomodoro Timer*
+Click the button as shown below to be redirected to the Pomodoro Timer.

 <table>
   <tr>